hassan-imran/todo-app-local-db/README.md

 ## Objective

-To create a login app using React, React Router & manage state using React-Redux
+To create a login app using React, React Router & manage state using React-Redux.
+The backend is managed by Node.js using Express.

 #### Functionalites